The Kitchen, Farnborough

 THE MUDDY VERDICT:

 Good for: A chilled-out rural escape.
 If you’re looking for a romantic recharge surrounded by beautiful the Warwickshire countryside, this is absolutely your spot.
-Equally it’d work well for girl’s night out, posh family meal or Christmas party (check out the pub’s latest blog post here).
+Equally it’d work well for girl’s night out, posh family meal or party.

 Not for: I seriously can’t think of anyone who wouldn’t like The Kitchen.
 Great for kids, especially when the weather warms up with a lovely outside space, and dog-friendly too.
 The food is amazing.
 I guess the only issue would be if you enjoy the hospitality so much and fancy staying for a few more drinks, the taxi ride home to one of the main Warwickshire towns might be a little pricey as it’s quite remote…But there are useful links on the pub’s website to several good B&B’s and hotels in the vicinity if you feel like treating yourself to an overnight stay.